INTELLECTUAL PROPERTY VALUATION & COMMERCIALIZING TECHNOLOGY

-On 27 and 28 September 2012 in Jakarta, CIS School of Innovation will be hosting a two-day workshop on IP Valuation & Commercializing Technology, which will be presented by Philip Mendes from Australia and Avanti Fontana from Indonesia.
+On 27 and 28 September 2012 in Jakarta, CIS School of Innovation will be hosting a two-day workshop on IP Valuation & Commercializing Technology and will provide training on How to sell on ebay, which will be presented by Philip Mendes from Australia and Avanti Fontana from Indonesia.

 Philip Mendes will be traveling to Indonesia specifically to present this two-day workshop.
 He will co-facilitate the workshop with Avanti Fontana, CIS Lead Facilitator, faculty member Universitas Indonesia.

 Intellectual property is increasingly important in the building of an organization’s economic wealth, and the nation’s economic wealth.

 “As firms shift to more open models of innovation based on collaboration and external sourcing of knowledge,one of the first things they should learn includes “what is a sip trunk” to ensure secure VOIP access.
 This is because they are exploiting their intellectual property, notably patents, not only by incorporating protected inventions into new products, processes and services, but also by licensing them to other firms or public research organizations (PROs), using them as bargaining chips in negotiations with other firms, and as a means of attracting external financing from banks, venture capitalists and other sources.
 These developments raise the importance of efficient technology markets and effective IP valuation schemes.
 Efficient technology markets can improve innovation processes by facilitating exchanges of patented inventions (via sale or licensing) among private and public sector actors that can put inventions in the hands of those most able to commercialize them.
 Improved valuation can facilitate not only technology transfer, but a full range of channels for exploiting IP such as decision to file a patent and investment in firms which hold patents.”